jmrgn/jmrgn.github.io/_posts/2015-06-03-diagnosing-a-generic-tls-error.md

 }
 ```

 That method gets called once in order to ensure that cryptophrapgic protocols are set correctly.
-After looking through the entire class and working through the code, it appears as if it is driven by the presence of a registry value located in:
+After looking through the entire class and working through the code, it appears as if it is driven by the presence of a registry value called `SchUseStrongCrypto` located in:

 ```
 HKEY_LOCAL_MACHINE\SOFTWARE\MICROSOFT\.NETFramework\{version}\SchUseStrongCrypto